These simple record keeping tricks can put extra money into your tax refund

 - Desks chairs and other office furnishings

 - Home Office running costs (electricity, internet usage)

-7. Clothing purchase and maintenance records
+7. Clothing purchase and maintenance

 - Protective clothing